 This section provides information on:

 EPA issued Mobile Source Enforcement Memorandum 1A (Memo 1A) in 1974 to help clarify what qualifies as tampering.
 Memo 1A was revised by an Addendum in 1997 and a Revision to the Addendum in 1998 to institute more stringent emissions requirements for vehicle and engine conversions.
-These regulations specify that if a conversion system is certified with EPA or CARB, the manufacturer is exempt from the tampering prohibition for that particular system.
+These regulations specify that if a conversion system is compliant with EPA or CARB regulations, the manufacturer is exempt from the tampering prohibition for that particular system.
+Emissions standards are fuel neutral, which means that the same emissions requirements must be met no matter which fuel or technology powers the engine or vehicle.
+Conversion systems must meet the same emissions standards that gasoline or diesel products do.

 Refer to EPA's Alternative Fuel Conversion website for the complete regulations, compliance procedures, and related information.